rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 ```
 *Listing 6.
 You have to tell the compiler if something is nullable*

 The compiler forcing you to be explicit about null in the signatures of your code also has effects on consumer code.
 When they do use code that might return null, they *have* to take action.
-Java's `Optional` works very similar, but in my opinion, is more noisy to read and write.
+Java's `Optional` works similarly, but in my opinion, is noisier to read and write.
 Even worse you can return null instead of an Optional!
 Effectively this approach relies on programmer discipline, instead of the compiler, making it unreliable.

 ```kotlin
 private fun usingNullable() {